DavidBetteridge/Vectorisation/From0to10000/script.md

+Check source code is missing
+Check snippets work
+Check unrolled is missing

 ## 00 - Show intro
+* Last talk used different languages and tools.
+Single tool this time - RIDER
+* When Kevin asked me to do a talk,  I agreed with a different topic in mind.
-I got very side-tracked when preparing this talk and went on a bit of a journey which I will now share with you.
+* Researching the original talk and sent me on a bit of a journey which I will now share with you.

 ## 01 - Problem
 If you google "for loop vs foreach performance javascript" then you get lots of results saying a for loop is much quicker.
-Is the same true for c-sharp.
+Is the same true for c-sharp?
+Normally we don't care - but Advent of Code!
 Let's test it

 ## 10 - Experiment 1